 Life insurance is one of the best investments you can make.
 Not only does it provide your loved ones with financial stability when you pass away, but if you own a business, it can also protect your company.

 If you’re a business owner, you might be wondering if your life insurance policy premiums can be deducted as a business expense.
 Just like most other questions related to tax deductions, it depends.
-The tax treatment of life insurance can be complex, and whether the premiums or the death benefit are tax deductible depend upon many factors.
-To find out if you can write of your policy as a business expense – and if it’s a wise idea – read on to learn more.
+The tax treatment of life insurance can be complex, and whether the premiums or the death benefit are tax-deductible depend upon many factors.
+Is life insurance tax deductible?
+To find out if you can write off your policy as a business expense – and if it’s a wise idea – read on to learn more.

 Can You Claim All Life Insurance Premiums as a Business Expense?